Baked Fontina with Herbs is a simple appetizer for every occasion including game day gatherings and holiday dinners!

 Scatter the cubed cheese in a small heavy skillet or small oven-proof baking dish.
 Drizzle with the olive oil.

 Sprinkle with the chopped herbs.
 Top with black pepper.

 Place under the preheated broiler until the cheese is melted and begins to brown very slightly.

 Serve with toasted baguette.
 To toast the baguette, slice crosswise into about 1-inch slices.
 Drizzle with a little olive oil and lightly sprinkle with salt.
 Broil until brown and crispy.

-More cheesy appetizer recipes you might enjoy from around the internet:
+More cheesy appetizer recipes you might enjoy:

 - Baked Tex-Mex Pimento Cheese Dip from Annie’s Eats

 - Oven Baked Feta Cheese Dip from Diethood

 - Honey-Baked Cheese with Pistachios and Cranberries from Salt and Wind